 Have you ever heard of Johan van Hulst?
 He was a Dutch teacher that saved an estimated 600 children during the Holocaust.

-Van Hulst was the Principal at The Reformed Teachers Training College, which bordered on a Jewish daycare in Amsterdam.
-Babies and children were passed over a hedge to teachers, held in classrooms, then hidden in baskets and sacks by van Hulst before being smuggled to safety.
+Van Hulst was a devout Christian and Principal at The Reformed Teachers Training College, which bordered on a Jewish daycare in Amsterdam.
+From 1942 – 1943, he turned the school into a refuge and place of resistance.
+The school was neighboring a secret deportation site.
+Babies and children were passed over a hedge to teachers, held in classrooms, then hidden in baskets and sacks before being handed off to resistance fighters who smuggled them to safety.
+Towards the end of the war, van Hulst went into hiding after hearing the Nazis were planning to arrest him.

-In his later life, he spent 25 years as a Dutch senator and was a Member of the European Parliament from 1961 to 1968.
+After the war, he spent 25 years as a Dutch senator and was a member of the European Parliament from 1961 to 1968.

 In 1973, van Hulst was named Righteous Among the Nations by Yad Vashem.

-He has authored hundreds of publications, at 99 years old he won a chess tournament and later passed away in 2018 at 107 years of age.
+He has authored hundreds of publications, won a chess tournament at 99 years old and later passed away in 2018 at 107.

 “I only think about what I have not been able to do, about those few thousand children that I could not save.” – Johan van Hulst